Not all Bad: Rethinking Contraceptive Side Effects

-Over the next several months, the blog series, entitled: “Not all Bad: Rethinking Contraceptive Side Effects,” will include posts from experts in a number of fields and will explore contraceptive development that turns certain “side effects” (with negative connotations) into positive product attributes or “side benefits.”
+The blog series, entitled: “Not all Bad: Rethinking Contraceptive Side Effects,” includes posts from experts in a number of fields and explores contraceptive development that turns certain “side effects” (with negative connotations) into positive product attributes or “side benefits.”

 In “Exploring Side Benefits of Modern Contraceptive Methods,” FHI 360’s Dr. Tishina Okegbe kicks off the series with a discussion of currently available modern contraceptive methods that offer non-contraceptive health benefits to users.
 These benefits can include a reduction in menstrual cramps, more regular and lighter menstrual cycles, and a reduced risk of cervical or uterine cancer.

 Next, in “User Perspectives on Contraceptive Side Effects and Side Benefits," Dr. Rebecca Callahan of FHI 360 explores characteristics that make modern contraceptives more or less appealing to users.

 In “What Do Men Have to Do With It?: Exploring Side Benefits of Male Contraceptive Methods,” Kathryn Carpenter, MPH, from the Male Contraceptive Initiative discusses potential side benefits that male contraceptive methods under development might offer.